Skip to content

 More Custom Collection Operations

-After enabling enableAutoTrackUserAction, the SDK will automatically collect click operations of components with the onPress property.
-If you wish to perform some custom operations on top of automatic tracking, the SDK supports the following operations:
+After enabling enableAutoTrackUserAction, the SDK automatically collects click operations on components with the onPress property.
+If you wish to perform some custom operations on top of auto-tracking, the SDK supports the following operations:

-• Customize the actionName of a component's click event
+• Customize the actionName for a component's click event.

 <Button title="Custom Action Name"